dialectician4/go_git_refresh/README.md

 untracked files from your repository and pull from git to help synchronize the state of your repo with remote.

+git refresh allows you to configure how exactly to execute the refresh: whether to pull latest updates or not, whether to stash, restore, or leave deltas to git-tracked files untouched, whether to not delete files at all, or even whether to apply git refresh on all nested sub-directories!
+Uses goroutines to parallelize execution on subdirectories.

 ### Why git refresh?
-Have you ever worked on a project where one process or another generates a variety of cache files for some purpose or another?
-And you leave these files be until some result starts differing between 2 peoples' machines and someone says "It works on my machine?"
+Have you ever worked on a project where one process or another generates a variety of cache files or otherwise changes your state?
+And you leave these files be until 2 people start getting different results on some test and you hear "It works on my machine?"
 I've seen this happen and the issue persists until someone deletes their repo altogether and reclones and the issue is revealed to lie in caches or other non-git tracked files.

 git refresh aims to be a user-friendly tool to get your repo synchronized